Key points:

 Our podcast hosting checklist can help you make informed decisions.

-How can I get started with Spotify for Creators?
+How Do You Get Started with Spotify for Creators?

 To get started with Spotify for Creators, simply visit the Spotify for Creators website and create an account.
 There, you’ll upload your audio or video podcasts directly from your device.
 The platform is quite user-friendly, allowing you to manage your content easily.